Rays vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have been victorious in four, or 26.7%, of the 15 contests they have been chosen as underdogs in this season.
+- The Rays have won in four, or 25%, of the 16 contests they have been named as odds-on underdogs this year.

-- Tampa Bay is 1-3 this season when entering a game as the underdog by +115 or more on the moneyline.
+- Tampa Bay has a record of 4-12 in games where oddsmakers have it as underdogs of at least -110 on the moneyline.

-- Tampa Bay and its opponents have gone over the total this season in 55 of its 106 opportunities.
+- Tampa Bay and its opponents have hit the over in 56 of its 107 games with a total this season.

-- The Rays have an against the spread mark of 10-7-0 in 17 games with a line this season.
+- The Rays are 10-7-0 against the spread in their 17 games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!